ryantd42/NY-Legislative-Git/2023/S2566B-2023/bill.md

  as a designated caregiver who is not authorized to be a designated care- giver, that portion of the application shall be denied by the office but that shall not affect the approval of the balance of the application.
- S. 2566--A  6

   10. A registry identification card shall:
   (a)  contain the name of the certified patient or the designated care- giver as the case may be;
   (b) contain the date of issuance and expiration date of  the  registry identification card;
+ S. 2566--B  6

   (c) contain a registry identification number for the certified patient or  designated  caregiver, as the case may be and a registry identifica- tion number;
   (d)  contain a photograph of the individual to whom the registry iden- tification card is being issued, which shall be obtained by  the  office in  a  manner  specified by the board in regulations; provided, however, that if the office requires certified patients to submit photographs for this purpose, there shall be a  reasonable  accommodation  of  certified patients who are confined to their homes due to their medical conditions and may therefore have difficulty procuring photographs;
   (e) be a secure document as determined by the board;
   (f) plainly state any recommendation or limitation by the practitioner as  to the form or forms of medical cannabis or dosage for the certified patient; and
   (g) any other requirements determined by the board.
   11.]
 A certified patient [or designated caregiver who has been  issued a  registry identification card shall notify the office of any change in his or her name or address or, with respect to the patient, if he or she ceases to have the condition noted on the certification within ten  days of such change.
 The certified patient's or designated caregiver's regis- try  identification  card  shall be deemed invalid and shall be promptly destroyed] SHALL NOTIFY THEIR PRACTITIONER OF ANY CHANGE IN  THEIR  NAME OR  ADDRESS  AND THE PRACTITIONER SHALL UPDATE THE CERTIFICATION ACCORD- INGLY.
   [12.
 If a certified patient or designated caregiver loses his  or  her registry  identification  card, he or she shall notify the office within ten days of losing the card.
 The office shall issue a new registry iden- tification card as soon as practicable, which may contain a new registry identification number, to the certified patient or designated caregiver, as the case may be.
   13. The office shall maintain a confidential list of  the  persons  to whom it has issued registry identification cards.
 Individual identifying information obtained by the office under this article shall be confiden- tial and exempt from disclosure under article six of the public officers law.
   14. The  board shall verify to law enforcement personnel in an appro- priate case whether a registry identification  card  is  valid  and  any other  relevant  information  necessary  to  protect patients' rights to medical cannabis by confirming compliance with this article.
   15.]
 8. A DESIGNATED CAREGIVER WHO  HAS  BEEN  ISSUED  A  REGISTRATION SHALL  NOTIFY  THE  OFFICE  OF  ANY CHANGE IN THEIR NAME OR ADDRESS IN A MANNER DETERMINED BY THE OFFICE.
   9. If a certified patient or designated caregiver  willfully  violates any  provision  of this article as determined by the board, [his or her] THEIR certification, and [registry identification card] IN THE  CASE  OF THE  DESIGNATED  CAREGIVER,  THEIR  REGISTRATION  may  be  suspended  or revoked.
 This [is] MAY BE in addition to any other  penalty  that  [may] WOULD apply.
   [16.
-The board shall  make  regulations  for  special  certifications, which  shall  include  expedited  procedures  and  which may require the applicant to submit additional documentation establishing  the  clinical
+The  board  shall  make  regulations for special certifications, which shall include expedited  procedures  and  which  may  require  the applicant  to  submit additional documentation establishing the clinical basis for the special certification.
- S. 2566--A  7

- basis  for  the  special certification.
 If the board  has  not  established and made available a form for a registry application or renewal applica- tion,  then  in the case of a special certification, a registry applica- tion or renewal application that otherwise conforms  with  the  require- ments of this section shall not require the use of a form.]
+ S. 2566--B  7

-  10. THE MAINTENANCE  AND  ACCESS  OF  RECORDS  PERTAINING  TO  CERTIF- ICATIONS,  REGISTRATIONS,  CERTIFIED  PATIENTS AND DESIGNATED CAREGIVERS SHALL BE IN COMPLIANCE WITH THE FEDERAL HEALTH INSURANCE PORTABILITY AND ACCOUNTABILITY ACT OF 1996, AND WITH  ALL  PRIVACY  AND  CONFIDENTIALITY PROTECTIONS  AFFORDED TO INDIVIDUALS UNDER THE LAW.
-INFORMATION OBTAINED BY THE OFFICE UNDER THIS ARTICLE SHALL BE CONFIDENTIAL AND  EXEMPT  FROM DISCLOSURE UNDER ARTICLE SIX OF THE PUBLIC OFFICERS LAW.
+  10. INFORMATION  OBTAINED BY THE OFFICE UNDER THIS ARTICLE SHALL BE CONFIDENTIAL AND EXEMPT FROM DISCLOSURE UNDER ARTICLE SIX OF THE  PUBLIC OFFICERS LAW.
   11. ANY  PRACTITIONER OR REGISTERED ORGANIZATION AUTHORIZED REPRESEN- TATIVE OR EMPLOYEE WHO IS  FOUND  TO  HAVE  KNOWINGLY  AND  FRAUDULENTLY MANIPULATED  CERTIFIED  PATIENT  OR DESIGNATED CAREGIVER INFORMATION, OR